davidask/Futures/README.md

 If you have more asynchronous work to do based on the result of the first future, you can use

-* `then()`, to execute another future based on the result of the current one
+* `flatMap()`, to execute another future based on the result of the current one
-* `thenIfRejected()`, to recover from a potential error resulting from the current future
+* `flatMapIfRejected()`, to recover from a potential error resulting from the current future
-* `thenThrowing()`, to transform the fulfilled value of the current future or return a rejected future
+* `flatMapThrowing()`, to transform the fulfilled value of the current future or return a rejected future
 * `map()`, to transform the fulfilled value of the current future
 * `recover()`,to transform a rejected future into a fulfilled future
 * `always()`, to execute a `Void` returning closure regardless of whether the current future is rejected or resolved